-The Canadian Council for Accreditation of Pharmacy Programs (CCAPP) is composed of representatives appointed by the Association of Faculties of Pharmacy of Canada, the Canadian Pharmacists Association, the Canadian Society of Hospital Pharmacists, the National Association of Pharmacy Regulatory Authorities and The Pharmacy Examining Board of Canada and the Canadian Pharmacy Technician Educators Association.
+The Canadian Council for Accreditation of Pharmacy Programs (CCAPP) is composed of representatives appointed by the Association of Faculties of Pharmacy of Canada, the Canadian Pharmacists Association, the Canadian Society of Hospital Pharmacists, the National Association of Pharmacy Regulatory Authorities, The Pharmacy Examining Board of Canada and the Canadian Pharmacy Technician Educators Association.
 There is also a non-pharmacy member on the Council.
 Non-academic appointees form a majority of the Board of Directors that is responsible for establishing the Accreditation Standards, setting policy and managing the accreditation process.

 CCAPP currently accredits pharmacy academic programs offered at ten Canadian universities.
 Graduates from a Canadian CCAPP accredited program may apply directly for the Qualifying Examination of The Pharmacy Examining Board of Canada.
 Graduates from a non-accredited university pharmacy degree program must first pass the PEBC Evaluating Examination, designed to determine if the program of study completed is comparable to one accredited by CCAPP.
 CCAPP also accredits a large number of pharmacy technician programs offered at community and regional public colleges and private career colleges in Canada.